syncfusion-content/winui-docs/winui/TreeGrid/Editing.md

 {% endhighlight %}
 {% endtabs %}

-N> For TreeGridComboBoxColumn, you have to use the 'CurrentCellDropDownSelectionChanged' event.
+N> For TreeGridComboBoxColumn, you have to use the `CurrentCellDropDownSelectionChanged` event.

 ### CurrentCellDropDownSelectionChanged Event